Horror films of Cambodia: The Dark Mother case

+The Reborn case

+In 2025, The Reborn had yet to release its teaser or trailer, but even from behind-the-scenes photos and poster designs, it received widespread criticism for allegedly imitating Thailand's Death Whisperer franchise, which by 2025 had reached three installments and grossed over ฿100 million per film.
+Even Cambodian audiences echoed the criticism, saying the film appeared to be a copy.

 Themes

-Cambodian horror films, like those of Thailand, are heavily influenced by popular Japanese and Korean horror films but also display elements from Western (American) horror as well.
-The plot of Cambodian horror films generally center on a ghost story, physically or psychologically violent revenge, spirit hauntings or possessions, or myths taken from Cambodian folk religion such as the ap.
+Cambodian horror films, like those of Thailand, are heavily influenced by popular Japanese and Korean horror films but also display elements from European and American horror.
+But the plots of Cambodian horror films often contain ghost stories, physically or psychologically violent revenge, spirit hauntings or possessions that can also be associated with myths taken from Cambodian folk religion such as the ap.
 Films featuring ghost stories, mythology and blood rituals include Ghost Banana Tree and The Kantong Kiev Witch.
 One film, The Haunted House, is loosely based on an actual urban legend surrounding a supposedly haunted house in Kampong Chhnang Province.

 Similar to more widely known Japanese movies, the more popular films rely on storytelling that takes a slower pace than Western horror, building suspense and focusing on the characters' suffering and anguish.
 A pervasive sense of doom and dread is maintained by portraying psychologically disturbing situations and events.
 In a departure from the East Asian formula, however, Cambodian films often feature over-the-top gore and cheaply overdone effects.
-Popular horror films in this modern vein that emphasize psychological terror include The Weird Villa, Secret Well (from Ángkor Wat Productions), and Heart Talk, a 2008 Khmer Mekong Films production written by British novelist and screenwriter Matt Baylis.
+Popular horror films in this modern vein that emphasize psychological terror include The Weird Villa, Secret Well (2007, from Ángkor Wat Productions), and Heart Talk, a 2008 Khmer Mekong Films production written by British novelist and screenwriter Matt Baylis.